IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/examples/communications/configuration/README.md

 # Setup

-Please follow the guide [Installing TomTom Indigo on Hardware](/tomtom-indigo/documentation/integrating-tomtom-indigo/installing-tomtom-indigo-on-hardware) before installing this app.
+Please follow the guide [Installing TomTom IndiGO on Hardware](/tomtom-indigo/documentation/integrating-tomtom-indigo/installing-tomtom-indigo-on-hardware) before installing this app.

 # Setting this example app to be the system dialer